itsdfish/RetirementPlanners.jl/docs/src/index.md

+!!! note "Documentation Under Construction"
+    The documentation is a work-in-progress
+!!! warning "Disclaimer"
+    Monte Carlo simulations are useful tools for stress testing financial/retirement plans under a wide range of uncertain conditions.
+As with any model, the Monte Carlo simulation is only as good as the assumptions one makes.
+This package is not intended to be financial advice.
+Instead, it is an open source tool for planning and research.
+Users must make assumptions in the Monte Carlo simulation at their discretion.
+When in doubt, seek the counsel of a professional financial planner.

 ## Overview

 `RetirementPlanners.jl` is a framework for performing Monte Carlo simulations of retirement investment performance under various assumptions specifed by the user.
 The primary goal of the framework is to provide a high degree of flexibility and customization while offering a set of user-friendly options from which users can choose.
-This goal is achieved as follows:
+These goals are achieved as follows:

 1. The package allows the user to tweak the investment simulations by selecting from a set of pre-defined update functions which have modifiable parameters.
 2. The package allows the user to define custom update functions which integrate seamlessly with the API.
+3. The package allows the user to perform a grid search over simulation parameters to systematically explore their effects on outcome variables, such as net worth.

 ## How does it work?